Symbian9/qmapshack-doc-wiki/AxMaintainIndex.md

   cases described later it is recommended to contact a user who can run the tools to help you.

 * _Remember:_
-    * The (online) manual is maintained with the help of the Bitbucket version control system.
-Any change you make can be undone. _You can never make irreversible changes to the (online) manual!
+    * The (on-line) manual is maintained with the help of the Bitbucket version control system.
+Any change you make can be undone. _You can never make irreversible changes to the (on-line) manual!
       You never can destroy manual pages forever!_
     * The editor used for editing some text in a manual page must use UTF-8 encoding (without BOM).
 Other encodings (such as Latin1) are not allowed even when using ASCII characters only!
 Others might have used non-ASCII